AShakhapur/Option_Pricing/README.md

 The Binomial Pricing Model constructs a binomial tree to represent possible future stock prices.
 By working backward through the tree, it calculates the option price.
 This model can handle various types of options and is flexible in terms of modeling different conditions.

 **Current State:**
-- In progress.
+- Currently Functional.
-- Will provide a flexible approach for pricing various types of options.
+- Further Testing required to ensure validity.

 **Limitations:**
 - Computationally intensive for a large number of steps.